Chapter Job Listings

 Job Posting Information

 AFP Saskatoon Chapter offers organizations the opportunity to publish job postings on our website.
-Postings are usually made public and shared with Chapter members within 48 hours, and will remain on our website for a month after the posting date.
+Postings are usually made public and shared with Chapter members, and remain on our website for a month after the posting date.

 - $100 fee for AFP Saskatoon members

 Invoices will be sent to the contact person provided, and payment is due upon receipt to AFP Saskatoon Chapter.

 Please submit Full Job Description Details along with your organizations' detailed contact information to: firstname.lastname@example.org.
 Please also let us know if you are or anyone at your organization is a member of AFP Saskatoon Chapter.

 CURRENT JOB POSTINGS:

 Fund Development Officer - Haven Family Connections

 As a registered charity, Haven Family Connections has been providing community-based prevention services for at-risk families for 45 years.
 We are here to help families in Saskatoon and area thrive so that kids can be kids and parents can be successful.

 Our programs support family resilience and aim to keep families together even when there is a crisis, parenting challenges or other barriers to success.
 We walk beside families on their journey and support them to build a stronger foundation for their kids.